 The William Curtis Memorial Fund Bursary

 The William Curtis Memorial Fund, which is awarded annually, has been established for youth currently and formerly in care who wish to continue their education.

 Medical Travel Grant for Caregivers

-This grant is accessible to BCFPA member foster parents who travel to hospital for medical appointments with the foster children, finding themselves away from home for a night or two.
+This grant is accessible to BCFPA member foster parents who travel to hospital for medical appointments outside of their home community with the children/youth in their care.
 Applications can be submitted twice each calendar year for a $250 grant.